GrottoPress/mel/README.md

 # <= Overload: `.run_on "0 8 1 * *", till: Time.local(2099, 12, 31)`
 ```

-A schedule template excludes all methods not relevant to that template.
+A template excludes all methods not relevant to that template.
 For instance, calling `.run_every` or `.run_now` for a `Mel::Job::At` template won't compile.

-All other methods and callbacks usable in a regular job may be used in a schedule template, including `before_*` and `after_*` callbacks.
+All other methods and callbacks usable in a regular job may be used in a template, including `before_*` and `after_*` callbacks.

 You may `include` more than one template in a single job.
 For instance, including `Mel::Job::At` and `Mel::Job::Every` in a job means you can call `.run_at` and `.run_every` methods for that job.

 Additionally, *Mel* comes with two grouped templates: `Mel::Job::Instant` and `Mel::Job::Recurring`.

 `Mel::Job::Instant` is equivalent to `Mel::Job::Now`, `Mel::Job::In` and `Mel::Job::At` combined. `Mel::Job::Recurring` is the equivalent of `Mel::Job::Every` and `Mel::Job::On` combined.

+`Mel::Job` is itself a grouped template that combines all the other templates.

 ### Specifying task IDs